-Eligibility for VA-Vocational Rehabilitation-Chapter 31 is determined by the Federal VA-Vocational Rehabilitation Office in Oklahoma City, Oklahoma.
-Students should call 1-800-827-1000 for information and to apply for Chapter 31 benefits.
+Eligibility for Veterans Readiness and Employment benefits is determined by the Federal VA-Vocational Rehabilitation Office in Oklahoma City, Oklahoma.
+Students should call 1-800-827-1000 for information and to apply for these Chapter 31 benefits.

 Oklahoma National Guard Tuition Waiver